Ajantrik: Plot

 Bimal is a taxi-driver in a small provincial town.
 He lives alone.
 His taxi (an old 1920 Chevrolet jalopy which he named Jagaddal) is his only companion and, although very battered, it is the apple of Bimal's eye.
-The film shows episodes from his life in the industrial wasteland, delivering people from one place to another.
+The film shows episodes from his life in the industrial wasteland, transporting people from one place to another.

+Critical Response

 Film critic Georges Sadoul shared his experience of watching the film in this way.
 He said, "What does 'Ajantrik' mean?
 I don't know and I believe no one in Venice Film Festival knew...I can't tell the whole story of the film...there was no subtitle for the film.
 But I saw the film spellbound till the very end".
 According to the noted Bengali poet and German scholar Alokeranjan Dasgupta, "The merciless conflict of ethereal nature and mechanised civilization, through the love of taxi driver Bimal and his pathetic vehicle Jagaddal seems to be a unique gift of...modernism."